GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Corroborated observation:** The depressive downturn was global, not simply Nienke-specific.
 It involved mood, sleep, energy, exercise, dance, hobbies, routines, and work.

-**Established/corroborated:** Ryan dated Beth and other women during this period.
+**Established/corroborated:** Ryan dated or discussed other women during this period, including Beth, an online coffee date, a State College/PSU professor, a possible blind date, and a later "blindish" workplace-gym setup.
 He told Nienke about Beth kissing him and described the physical details in unusual detail.
 Nienke appeared to respond as a supportive friend rather than with jealousy.
 By Christmas, Ryan told Rob, his lifelong friend, about Sreyashi Mukherjee, an Indian woman he was seeing, and did not mention Nienke.
 Sreyashi existed and apparently faded by early January 2025, but left little surviving record.

 **Corroborated observation:** Ryan presented different versions of his romantic life to different audiences.
 To Rob, the dated woman was the salient story.
 In the recovered photo record, Nienke is the dominant female presence.
 To Olivia and Mackenzie, Nienke is the ambiguous romantic focus.
 To Nienke, Ryan presents his dating life, possibly in a way that sought reaction, though intent is unknown.